-Mark Snyder is a composer, performer, producer, songwriter, video artist and teacher living in Fredericksburg Virginia.
+Mark Snyder is a composer, performer, producer, songwriter, video artist and teacher living in Jacksonville, Florida.
 Mark’s multimedia compositions have been described as “expansive, expressive, extremely human, ….Snyder’s compositions attract performers who resist to works with electronics as well as audiences who don’t think they want to hear computer processing.”
-Dr. Snyder is Visiting Assistant Professor of Music at Jacksonville University teaching courses in music business and production.
-He earned his D.M.A. from the University of Memphis, an M.M. from Ohio University and a B.A. from Mary Washington College.
-He is a member of the American Society of Composers, Authors and Publishers (ASCAP), the Audio Engineering Society (AES), The National Academy of Recording Arts and Sciences (NARAS) and is the Conference Recruitment Officer for the Society of Electroacoustic Musicians in the United States (SEAMUS).
+Dr. Snyder is Visiting Assistant Professor of Music Business at Jacksonville University teaching courses in music business, audio production and music technology .
+He earned his D.M.A. from the University of Memphis and an M.M. from Ohio University.
+He is a member of the American Society of Composers, Authors and Publishers (ASCAP), the Audio Engineering Society (AES), The National Academy of Recording Arts and Sciences (NARAS) Society of Composers Incorporated (SCI) and Society of Electroacoustic Musicians in the US (SEAMUS). marksnyder.org

 Becky Brown is a composer, harpist, artist, and web designer, interested in producing intensely personal works across the multimedia spectrum.
-Currently, she is pursuing a doctorate in composition at the University of Virginia, is the Technical Director of the Electroacoustic Barn Dance, and recently worked as a Music Technology Specialist at the University of Richmond.
+Currently, she is pursuing a doctorate in composition at the University of Virginia, studying with Dr. Matthew Burtner.
+She is the Technical Director of the Electroacoustic Barn Dance, and recently worked as a Music Technology Specialist at the University of Richmond.
 Her music has been performed at SEAMUS, SCI National/Regional, Third Practice New Music Festival, Ball State New Music Festival, and in Beijing, China.
-Hold Still, her work for live art and electronics, will be released on the SEAMUS label in August 2017.
-She is a 2015 Music and Computer Science graduate of the University of Mary Washington, studying electroacoustic composition with Dr. Mark Snyder, and harp performance with Dr. Grace Bauson.
+Hold Still, her work for live art and electronics, was released on the SEAMUS label in August 2017.
+Previously, she studied composition with Dr. Mark Snyder, and harp performance with Dr. Grace Bauson.

 Stephen Hennessey, programming director